pfelk/ansible/README.md

 ### Prerequisites on control nodes

 Currently Ansible can be run from any machine with Python 2 (version 2.7) or Python 3 (versions 3.5 and higher) installed.
+This includes linux distributions e.g. Red Hat, Debian, CentOS, macOS, any of the BSDs.
 Windows is not supported for the control node.

-Take a look at the following link regarding further details on initial requirements: https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html
+> Take a look at the following link regarding further details on initial requirements: https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html

 ### Add Ansible apt repository and install the package for Ubuntu
 ```